 Focus on Scalp Health

 Try GRO Scalp Detoxifying Serum to safely reduce sebum production and dandruff-causing fungi.
 This vegan, color-safe scalp serum gently removes buildup, soothes irritation and restores balance to the scalp.
-For an added boost, try VEGAMOUR's new GRO+ Advanced Scalp Detoxifying Serum with full-spectrum CBD.
+For an added boost, try VEGAMOUR's new GRO+ Advanced Scalp Detoxifying Serum with broad-spectrum CBD.

 Shop: Healthy Scalp Products